DISCIPLINARY PROCEEDINGS INVOLVING UNDER-18S POLICY

 No part of the processes should be oppressive or intimidating for the young person.

-As soon as it becomes apparent that the process involves an under-18, the County Welfare Officer must be informed.
+As soon as it becomes apparent that the process involves an under-18, the County Safeguarding Officer must be informed.

-Any Panel should consider whether they need the child to attend in person, and may discuss this with the County Welfare Officer.
+Any Panel should consider whether they need the child to attend in person, and may discuss this with the County Safeguarding Officer.
 When making this decision consideration should be given to:

 • the age of the child;